 Robots- the human-made machines to work intelligently and make the world a better place but to achieve it needs to learn in the lifelong term.

 One thing that makes beautiful about the future is its unknown zone.
-Even though we plan for a life long terms and decision but how far is it going to be effective, is something hard to decipher.
+Even though we plan for life-long terms and decisions but how far is it going to be effective, is something hard to decipher.

 As the scenario clearly shows that lifelong learning is not only meant for humans but is a process for machines too.

 Sources:- Elektronik Praxis